Naphtali-cpu/Quote-App/README.md

 ## Description

-This is an angular project that enables a user to add some quote, read some quotes, upvote or downvote quote he/she has read
+This is an angular project that enables a user to add some quote, read some quotes, upvote or downvote quote he/she has read and delete the quote he/she has quoted.

 ##